Hitachi Formula Atlantic Series Race

 - March 75B [742] (Geoff Byman): Paul Brooks (Selby, North Yorkshire) drove a March 742 in libre races at Croft in 1977 and 1978.
 Its engine was described as a 1600cc Swindon BDA in its first race, but later as a 2-litre Swindon BDX.
 It was sold to Geoff Byman (Cleethorpes, Lincolnshire), who raced it in the revised British Formula Atlantic series in 1979, describing it as a March 75B.
 There are no confirmed appearances of Byman with the car after Mallory Park in July 1979, but entries continued until April 1980.
 Byman reappeared later in 1980 with the Lola T760 previously raced by Alo Lawler.
 The subsequent history of the March 742/75B is unknown.

 - March 782 [2] (Paul Smith): Rad Dougall's race car at Thruxton 27 Mar 1978 and presumably the one he then wrecked in practice at the Nürburgring 30 Apr 1978.
 Presumably "Toleman's second" 782 driven by Tiff Needell at Hockenheim 26 Sep.
 To Paul Smith for Formula Atlantic in 1979, but wrecked on Smith's first outing, at Mallory Park in March 1979.
 The car was rebuilt on a new tub fabricated by Mo Gomm, but the original tub was also repaired and retained by Smith incomplete.
 As the "782-2" plate remained on this car, the Gomm car is regarded here as a separate car, 'PS1'.
 The new 'PS1' and the remains of 782/2 were both sold to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa.
-Tilanus raced 'PS1' in the Sigma Mazda series in early 1982 but then sold it to Hekro for Ian Scheckter to drive.
-Then then built up 782/2 and that car was raced by Braam Smith for the DAW Suppliers team in late 1982 and in 1983.
-In April 1983, it was sold to Billy Maloney, replacing his March 77B, and raced by him in 1983 and 1984.
-The sold to Arthur Christie in January 1985.
+Tilanus raced 'PS1' for the DAW Supplies team in the Sigma Mazda series in early 1982 but then sold it to Hekro for Ian Scheckter to drive.
+The team then built up a second car on the original 782/2 tub, distinguished by its black dash roll hoop, and Tilanus raced that car at Killarney, Welkom and Kyalami in May 1982.
+It was then raced by Braam Smith for DAW in late 1982 and early 1983.
+In April 1983, it was sold to Billy Maloney, replacing his March 77B, and was raced by him for the rest of 1983.
+He retained the car for 1984, but damaged it in a practice accident at East London in August.
+It is believed to have been sold to Arthur Christie in January 1985.
 It was sold back to Bernard Tilanus for the 'Can-Am' season in 1986.
 After that, it went to Keith Horwood who planned to use it for a sports car project in 1987, but that did not go ahead and the car remained unused for two years.
 It was then rebuilt by Andrew Thompson as a show car for the Rembrandt Group's Heidelberg Motor Museum.
 The museum was acquired by BAT in 1999, who closed it in 2003.
 The following year, the car collection was acquired by Johann Rupert, son of Dr Anton Rupert and moved to the L'Ormarins Estate in Franschhoek.
 The Franschhoek Motor Museum, named after Johan Rupert, was opened in May 2007, and the March 782 remains on display in Ian Scheckter's 1978 livery.
+Scheckter's Lexington March 78B was, of course, a completely different car, and was destroyed in 1980.

 Sources